U-M CEW+

 To qualify for a CEW+ Scholarship, an applicant must meet the following criteria:

-1) CEW+ Scholarship applicants must be enrolled at the University of Michigan (Ann Arbor, Flint, or Dearborn campuses) during the year for which the scholarship is awarded, and
+1) The applicant will be enrolled at the University of Michigan (Ann Arbor, Flint, or Dearborn campus) during the year for which the scholarship is awarded and

-2) Applicants must meet at least one (1) of the criteria listed below:
+2) The applicant must meet at least one (1) of the criteria listed below:

-• Working to complete a STEM degree and actively engaged in a Sponsored Student Organization (SSO) that supports gender diversity in STEM.**
+• The applicant is working to complete a STEM degree and is actively engaged in a Sponsored Student Organization (SSO) that supports gender diversity in STEM.***

 *Primary Caregiver definition: